alexandercerutti/roxe/README.md

 The default getter is there to pass you only the values related to the object you want to observe.
 All the other traps are free, but, as *setter* and *getter*, they will be applied to every nested object.
 So be sure to implement the appropriate checks.

+> Be sure to not overload the traps, or your application performance may have affected.

 ___
 ### Testing